anna-dolbina/rider-cake-plugin/README.md

-# Cake Plugin
+# Cake Integration
-A simple [Cake](https://cakebuild.net/) plugin for JetBrains Rider IDE.
+A simple [Cake](https://cakebuild.net/)  integration plugin for JetBrains Rider IDE.

 ### Features
 * Adds "Cake Tasks" tool window with the list of tasks to the IDE.